oyoenisaiaa/oyoenisaiaa/README.md

 # Hi there👋 Welcome to My GitHub Profile!

-I'm **Oyoenisai Andrew-Essien**, a seasoned marketing professional with extensive experience managing multi-layered marketing and product campaigns across international markets.
+I'm **Oyoenisai Andrew-Essien**, a front-end developer and a seasoned marketing professional with extensive experience managing multi-layered marketing and product campaigns across international markets.
 Recently, I have developed a keen interest in front-end web development and data analysis.

 ### About Me
 - 💻 **Web Developer**: Knowledgeable in ```HTML``` ```CSS``` ```JavaScript``` ```Tailwind-CSS``` ```React.js``` ```Bootstrap``` ```Node.js``` ```GitHub```.